About the course

 - what you want to achieve from the programme you are applying for

 - your future aspirations, ie where you will take what you have learnt from the course

 - the nature of the research project that you hope to undertake (if you have ideas about this).

 Two essays, a maximum of 2,000 words each

 Academic essays or other writing samples, written in English, are required.
 Extracts of the requisite length from longer work are also permissible.

-You may submit written work previously completed for a prior course of study if the topic is relevant eg an assignment or chapter of a dissertation etc, provided it meets the requirements.
+You may submit written work previously completed for a prior course of study if the topic is relevant eg an assignment or chapter of a dissertation.

 The written work should be related to the course, and should be on two separate topics.
 The word count should include any bibliography or brief footnotes.